kkodra/StatisticalPatternRecognition/README.md

-# Implementation of various statistics algorithms:
+# Implementation from scratch or via available libraries of some statistics algorithms:
 - Whitening transformation
 - Bayes classifier (QDA)
+- Clustering